The Four Levels of Integrity; Level One Integrity: The Carrot and The Stick, by Doug Grady

 The major drawbacks of relying too heavily on level one integrity fall generally into two categories:

 Choose your carrot and stick wisely, as well as the structure in which it is enforced.
 Be careful not to put too much stock in the carrot or the stick.
-It is your personal integrity, not external forces, which must reign supreme.
+It is your personal integrity, not external forces, which must reign supreme, which brings us to: Level Two integrity.